Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 2 tablespoons of grated parmesan cheese

-- 1 tablespoon of fresh grated horseradish
+- 1 tablespoon of freshly grated horseradish

 - 1 tablespoon of chiffonade basil

-- 1 tablespoons of sliced shallots
+- 1 tablespoon of sliced shallots

 - Kosher salt and fresh cracked pepper to taste